-Singer Trey Songz arrested after concert outburst in Detroit
+Trey Songz charged with assault after concert outburst

 - Debbie Reynolds, star of ‘Singin’ in the Rain,’ dies a day after daughter Carrie Fisher’s death VIEW

+Prosecutors say someone was struck in the head by an object and an officer was punched.

+Songz’ next court date is Jan.
+5. He was released Thursday after posting bond.

-The Detroit News reports that Chris Brown and Lil Yachty also performed at the concert.
+The Detroit News reports Chris Brown and Lil Yachty also performed at the concert.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.